Mohamed-Elwakdy/Final-Project-BigDataProcessing/README.md

 | Arm Swing Velocity  |The maximum rotational velocity of the arm swing|
 |Arm Swing Range of Motion | The angular range of the arm swing|

 The features of Upper Limb variable are put into two data frames.
-The number of rows of the data frames are 25 row.
+The number of rows are 25 row.

 ```
 Measures_Gait_UpperLimb_MaximumVelocity = res['Measures']['Gait']['Upper Limb']['Maximum Velocity']